gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Java/Separated Illegal Guides/Illegal Mobs Guide.md

 **Alpha 1.2.0**
 - Zombie Pigmen and skeletons appear to hold their weapons but it is all visual, updating these two mobs past 1.3 will turn them into weaponless weaponless mobs

+**Beta 1.8 Prerelease 1-1**
+- Endermen can pick up any block in the game allowing for discontinued endermen variants